 - 3. Can I get a jury trial for a Category E felony in Nevada?

 - 4. Can I get a Category E felony sealed?

 - 5. Will I get deported for a Category E felony?

 Common examples of category E felonies in Nevada are:

-- Criminal gang recruitment in Nevada (committed by an adult)
+- Criminal gang recruitment (committed by an adult)3

-- A second offense of Peeping in Nevada with a camera or recorder
+- A second offense of peeping with a camera or recorder4

 When a judge imposes a sentence range for a Nevada felony conviction, the minimum time cannot exceed 40% of the maximum time.
-For example, if a judge orders someone to a maximum prison term of four years, the minimum time must be no more than 19.2 months (which is 40% of four years).
+For example, if a judge orders someone to a maximum prison term of four (4) years, the minimum time must be no more than 19.2 months, which is 40% of four (4) years.8

-Anyone who is charged with a category E felony in Nevada has the constitutional right to a jury trial.
-And once seven years pass from the time the prison sentence or probation ends, the person may petition the court to seal the criminal record in Clark County.
+Yes.
+Anyone who is charged with a category E felony in Nevada has the constitutional right to a jury trial.9

-Even though category E felonies are the least serious class of felonies, some of them may be considered deportable offenses or crimes involving moral turpitude . . . this means that non-citizens convicted of one of them may be deported from the U.S. for good.
-Read more about Nevada criminal defense of immigrants law.
+Even though category E felonies are the least serious class of felonies, some of them may be considered crimes involving moral turpitude (CIMT).
+Aliens convicted of a CIMT risk deportation, which is why non-citizens are advised to retain counsel to attempt to get their charges changed to a non-deportable offense.12 Read more about Nevada criminal defense of immigrants law.